Elisa-m/School_District_Analysis/README.md

 ![](Pictures/challenge_disctrict_summary.png)

 ### School Summary
-Here are the changes for Thomas Highschool performance caused by the score removal:
+Here are the changes for Thomas High School performance caused by the score removal:

 1. Average math score decreased by 0.07 percentage points.
 2. Average reading score increased by 0.05 percentage points.